Online Drum Lessons

 24 hours must be given to cancel lessons.
 Lessons cancelled with less than 24 hours will incur the full lesson fee.

 In each class we will recap previous material and build upon what we have already learned.
 Drumming is very much about repetition.
-The more you can practice in between sessions, the fastest you will progress.
-It will be very clear what to work on next and from the very beginning we learn songs and play along with them.
+The more you can practice in between sessions, the faster you will progress.
+It will be clear what to work on next and from the very beginning we learn songs and play along with them.

 If you are not sure what you should be doing, I am always ready to help via email.